OriserveAI/Whisper-Hindi2Hinglish/README.md

 ### Finetuning:
 - **Custom Dynamic Layer Freezing**:
-    - Using `pytorch` hooks , we ran inference on a subset of the training data to collect data about layer activations.
+    - Using `pytorch` hooks, we ran inference on a subset of the training data to collect data about layer activations.
     - We then analyzed the layer activation data and identified a subset of layers that were most active during inference, as the ones being most responsible for generating the transcriptions.
     - These layers were then kept unfrozen during the training process while all the other layers were kept frozen.
     - This enabled faster convergence and efficient finetuning.